Oliv/leaflet-polycolor/README.md

 ### browser

 - Download or clone this github project
+- Include `dist/polycolor.min.js` in your project

+### compile

+- Download or clone this github project
 - Run `npm i` in the project folder
 - Run `npm run build`
-- Include `dist/polycolor.min.js` in your project

 ## Usage